TiFu/URFMatchOverview/README.md

    -  and all that synchronized with the timeline!
  - View general statistics of the match, the server it was played on and all servers (09.04 to 13.04. data is included in the installation)

+## Download of data
+Make sure that you insert your API-Key and that you change the paths to the needed files in the scripts.
+ - cronjob/downloadMatchIds.php
+   - downloads the match ids from the URF Endpoint
+ - cronjob/downloadMatchData.php
+   - Pulls the matchIds and downloads the match data including the timeline